An Alternative Trajectory for Generative AI: Reasoning in AI: Beyond pattern matching

 AlphaGo~\citep{silver2016mastering} combines supervised learning from human games with self-play and tree search.
-Subsequently, AlphaGo Zero~\citep{silver2017mastering} reduces reliance on human demonstration data by exploiting self-play under known rules.
+AlphaGo Zero~\citep{silver2017mastering} reduces reliance on human demonstration data by exploiting self-play under known rules.
 AlphaZero~\citep{doi:10.1126/science.aar6404} reaches superhuman play in Go, chess, and shogi by learning from game rules alone.
-Outside games, AlphaFold~\citep{jumper2021highly} delivers highly accurate protein structure prediction and has become a landmark result in structural biology.
+Outside games, AlphaFold~\citep{jumper2021highly} makes highly accurate protein structure prediction.
 AlphaFold~3~\citep{abramson2024alphafold3} extends the target from single proteins toward biomolecular complexes.
 AlphaStar~\citep{vinyals2019alphastar} achieves expert-level performance for StarCraft.
 AlphaGeometry~\citep{deepmind2024_alphageometry} addresses Olympiad geometry without human demonstrations.
 It synthesizes large amounts of training data and combines learned components with symbolic reasoning to produce rigorous proofs.
-More recently, AlphaProof~\citep{Hubert2025OlympiadFormalMathRL} extends this paradigm to formal mathematics by learning to construct machine-checkable proofs in Lean via RL over large sets of auto-formalized problems.
-Together with AlphaGeometry2~\citep{chervonyi2025gold}, AlphaProof has reached silver-medal performance on International Mathematical Olympiad (IMO) problems.
-Across the lineage, the strongest results often come from generating high-quality data through interactions, e.g., self-play and synthetic theorem generation, rather than relying on large, curated, labeled sets.
+AlphaProof~\citep{Hubert2025OlympiadFormalMathRL} extends this paradigm to formal mathematics by learning to construct machine-checkable proofs in Lean via RL over large sets of auto-formalized problems.
+Together with AlphaGeometry2~\citep{chervonyi2025gold}, AlphaProof has reached silver-medal performance on International Mathematical Olympiad problems.
+The strongest results often come from generating high-quality data through interactions, e.g., self-play and synthetic theorem generation, rather than large, curated, labeled sets.

-\paragraph{Limitations.} The performance of all these systems is truly remarkable.
-However, they remain locked in fixed environments and do not generalize beyond their target domain.
-Alpha-style success largely depends on whether we can formalize a domain into an environment interface with states and actions, clearly specify a prediction target, and check the evaluation signal.
+\paragraph{Limitations} Alpha-style success largely depends on whether we can formalize a domain into an environment interface with states and actions, clearly specify a prediction target, and check the evaluation signal.
 Board games and formal proof assistants satisfy these requirements exceptionally well, whereas many open-world domains do not.
-AlphaProof reports multi-day computation to achieve IMO-level performance, which underscores that DSS can take advantage of concentrated compute within a narrow domain.
 Nonetheless, the Alpha series illustrates what domain-specific structure can enable, reaching performance that can reasonably be described as superintelligent within the domain.